Milleretta

-Milleretta is an extinct genus of millerettid parareptile from the Late Permian of South Africa.
+Milleretta is an extinct genus of millerettid stem-group reptile from the Late Permian of what is now South Africa.
 Fossils have been found in the Balfour Formation.
+Its only known species is Milleretta rubidgei, although several other species of millerettid have been synonymized with this genus.
+Milleretta and its close relatives are unique among Paleozoic stem reptiles in that it secondarily closed an upper and lower temporal fenestra during ontogeny.

 Milleretta was a moderately sized, lizard-like animal, about 60 cm in length.
 It was probably insectivorous.
-Its only known species is Milleretta rubidgei, making Milleretta a monospecific genus.